anadodik/sdmm-mitsuba/README.md

 git submodule update --init --recursive sudo apt install libboost-all-dev libspdlog-dev libfmt-dev libbenchmark-dev
 ```
-*Note: it is currently necessary to install OpenEXR from source.*
+*Note: it is currently necessary to install OpenEXR from source.
+Additionally, fmt and spdlog need to be compiled as shared libraries.*

 ## Authors